 - Fossil Fuels: green shift in China, innovative technology, infrastructure investment, supply and demand forecasts, trade

-- Smart Cities: disruptive technology, utility challenge, new business models, demand side management, storage, renewable integration, ancillary services
+- Smart Cities and Grids: disruptive technology, utility challenge, new business models, demand side management, storage, renewable integration, ancillary services

 - Efficient Energy: macroeconomic, industrial innovation, structural change, sector and economy level trends